ringcentral/ringcentral-web-phone/README.md

 ## webPhone vs webPhone.sipClient

 `webPhone` is mainly about call sessions and WebRTC.
-`webPhone.sipClient` is mainly about SIP messages.
+`webPhone.sipClient` is mainly about SIP signaling.
 We would like to decouple these two.
-So that we can run `sipClient` in a shared worker or a service worker.

 ### References